CS2103JAN2017-W09-B4/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 # A. Steps to load the sample data
-1. Navigate to the doTASK folder
+1. Navigate to the location where doTASK is in your locale computer.
+2. Create a folder named "data".
+3. Transfer SampleData.xml to the "data" folder.

 # B. Testing